murchandamus/bips/bip-update-process.md

 the bitcoin protocol, bitcoin’s peer-to-peer network, and bitcoin client software may be acceptable.

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
+BIPs may be submitted by anyone.

+### BIP Ownership

 Each BIP is primarily owned by its authors and represents the authors’ opinion or recommendation.
 The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance the adoption of their proposal within the bitcoin community.

-BIPs may be submitted by anyone.
+#### Authors and Shepherds

+Authors may want additional support with the BIP process after writing an initial draft.
+In that case, they may assign one or more Shepherds to their BIP.
+Shepherds are stand-in owners of a BIP who were not involved in writing the document.
+They support the authors in advancing the proposal, or act as point-of-contact for the BIP in absence of the authors.
+A shepherds may perform the role of an Author for any aspect of the BIP process unless overruled by an Author.
+Shepherds share ownership of the BIP at the discretion of the Authors.

 ### What is the significance of BIPs?